foldedwave/gitbook_test/test.md

 If a **redirectURL** field is provided, then the response will be a HTML page designed to redirect a browser to the URL provided, using a HTTP POST request containing the response.
-This allows you to collect the Cardholder’s payment details on your own server, using a HTML form which POSTs to the Direct Integration, which then effectively POSTs the results back to this URL your webserver, where you can display the transaction outcome.
+This allows you to collect the Cardholder's payment details on your own server, using a HTML form which POSTs to the Direct Integration, which then effectively POSTs the results back to this URL your webserver, where you can display the transaction outcome.